caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var anon = new { Size = 37, Description = "Stuff" };
 ```

-This example defines an anonymous type; it will be given a name by the compiler, and this name will be visible if you disassemble the compiler's CIL output, but it is not accessible in code.
+This example defines an anonymous type; it will be given a name by the compiler, and this name will be visible if you disassemble the compiler's CIL output or call `instance.GetType().Name` at runtime, but it is not accessible in code.
 The generated type name will probably not be valid as a type name within C# itself, to make sure you don't accidentally declare something which could cause a naming clash.
-Visual Studio will give it an auto-generated name such as `'a`, in tool-tips and other on-screen help, but this will probably not be the name that your compiler gives it.
-For one thing, the compiler has to ensure that code containing multiple anonymous types uses different names for each distinct anonymous types, whereas Visual Studio does not.
+Visual Studio will give it an auto-generated name such as `'a`, in tool-tips and other on-screen help, but this will probably not be the name that your compiler gives it, which will be something more complex like `<>f__AnonymousType0```1`.
+For one thing, the compiler has to ensure that code containing multiple anonymous types uses different names for each distinct anonymous type, whereas Visual Studio does not.

 Note the anonymously-typed object is assigned to a variable declared using the `var` keyword for implictly-typed declarations: `var` must be used, as there is no way to declare the variable's type explicitly.